 Software updates on the other hand are the fixed cost of keeping the software updated with technology advancements.
 This ongoing cost is passed to those who benefit: pawn shops - at a nominal rate of $175/year.

-The fed 'protects' servicemen and their families from usurious charges by limiting the amount of fees and interest to thirty-six percent APR (Annual Percentage Rate). each pawner's information must be entered at the Defense Manpower Data Center (DMDC) website to determine active-duty certification.
+The fed 'protects' servicemen and their families from usurious charges by limiting the amount of fees and interest to thirty-six percent APR (Annual Percentage Rate). each pawner's information must be entered at the DMDC website to determine active-duty certification.

 Pennsylvania Rules and Regulations